sheegaon/pixel-plagiarist/README.md

 ### How to Play

-1. **Join or Create a Room**: Enter a room code or create a room with a specified betting stake
+1. **Join or Create a Room**: Enter a room code or create a room with a specified prize pool level
 2. **Draw Original**: Create an artwork based on the given prompt
 3. **Copy Others**: Study and recreate other players' drawings
 4. **Vote**: Identify which drawings are originals in a series of voting rounds
-5. **Win Tokens**: Earn tokens for successful deception and accurate voting
+5. **Win Tokens**: Earn _Pixel Point_ tokens for successful deception and accurate voting

 ## Detailed Gameplay